25prabhu10/notes/docs/Languages/JavaScript/Node.js/Node.js.md

 - Node.js solves this problem elegantly by loading different version of a module depending on where the module is loaded from.

-The three ma major branches of resolving algorithm:
+The 3 major branches of resolving algorithm:

 1. **File modules**: If `moduleName` starts with `/`, it is already considered an _absolute path_ to the module and it's returned as it is.
 If it starts with `./`, then `moduleName` is considered a _relative path_, which is calculated starting from the directory of the requiring module.

 2. **Core modules**: If `moduleName` is not prefixed with `/` or `./`, the algorithm will first try to _search within the core Node.js modules_.

 3. **Package modules**: If no core module is found matching `moduleName`, then the search continues by looking for a matching module in the _first node_modules directory that is found navigating up in the directory structure_ starting from the requiring module.
-The algorithm continues to search for a match by looking into the next node modules directory up in the directory tree, until it reaches the root of the filesystem\*.
+The algorithm continues to search for a match by looking into the next node modules directory up in the directory tree, until it reaches the root of the filesystem.

 For file and package modules, both files and directories can match `moduleName`.
 The algorithm will try to match the following: